Silk

 age: Int!

-The good thing is that we have schema libraries like Valibot, Zod that create Schemas that will carry TypeScript types and remain typed at runtime.
-GQLoom
+Fortunately, we have Schema libraries like Valibot and Zod that create Schemas that carry TypeScript types and still carry types at runtime.
+GQLoom can directly use these Schemas as silk without duplicate definitions.

-has currently integrated Schemas from the following libraries:
+GQLoom currently integrates Schemas from the following libraries:

 import * as v from "valibot"